Canop/miaou/installation.md

 ### Debian & Co

 A different aventure every time.
-Basically it should be something like

-	sudo apt-get install postgresql

-but it might be a little harder.
+Be sure to install at least version 12.

 #### Creating the Miaou database and user